01 of 10

 Since fleece is a synthetic fiber fabric (most often polyester), it should be washed in cold or warm water on the permanent press cycle, which has a cold rinse and does not spin excessively fast that can set in wrinkles.

-Air drying is best for fleece but you can tumble on low heat to get started but remove while still slightly... damp.
+Air drying is best for fleece but you can tumble on low heat to get started but remove it while it is still slightly damp.
 NEVER dry on high heat.

 Fleece can be a magnet for pet hair and lint, so be sure to wash it with non-lint producing clothes and follow all tips for reducing and removing lint from laundry.Continue to 5 of 10 below.